 For our directors Michael and Ben it was an important year which saw them collect the Social Enterprise Entrepreneurs of the Year Award at The Great British Entrepreneur Awards in November.
 Shortly after our 1st Birthday in Telford, The Inspirational Learning Group was also announced as the Best New Business by the Shropshire Chamber of Commerce at their annual awards, a fitting accolade for the incredible achievements of 2017.

 So what’s on the cards for 2018?
 Michael and Ben have started to put plans in place for a college/sixth form version of the challenge which will have it’s first finals in 2018.
 As for The National Enterprise Challenge, 2018 promises to see yet more innovation, creativity and excitement as we already have a record number of schools signed up.

 Will your school be part of the story?

-As you can see from Michael and Ben’s own humble story, anything really is possible.
+As you can see from Michael and Ben’s own humble story that began in a coffee shop, anything is possible.

-What’s for certain is that there will be a few more conversations in coffee shops across the UK.
-Who knows where that may lead?
+Coffee shops seem to be the place for ideas.
+Did you know that J.K.
+Rowling wrote Harry Potter in a coffee shop?
+What’s for certain is that there will be a few more conversations in coffee shops across the UK and who knows where that may lead…